MatchuPitchu/regex-summary/01_regex.md

 - test RegEx agains value with RegEx object methods:
   - `regex.test(<testValue>)`: returns true if pattern is found in passed string or false if not
   - `regex.exec(<testValue>)`: returns array of matches and additional info (index of match in input, input value)
-    - to notice: when uses with RegEx and global flag (see below) and you find multiple matches, then exec() only returns first match, when you call it again, then it returns second match and so on
+    - Attention: when uses with RegEx and global flag (see below) and you find multiple matches, then `exec()` only returns first match, when you call it again, then it returns second match and so on
 - test Regex agains value with string wrapper object methods:
   - `testValue.match(<regex>)`: returns array of matches like `exec()`
   - `testValue.search(<regex>)`: returns index of matched string in testValue